art-institute-of-chicago/gauguin-microsite/source/_blocks/theme-mastering-medium.md

     alt: "Painted in bright colors, two figures are seen sitting on a ledge overlooking brown and white sheep grazing on a farm atop a hill.
 Painterly brushstrokes of simplified forms in orange and green cover the trees and the roof of a barn is seen below.
 A view of the valley is seen in the background with mountains in the far distance."
 ---

-Gauguin spent the first six years of his life in Peru, and as an adult lived in Paris, Brittany, Martinique, and Tahiti.
+Gauguin spent the first six years of his life in Peru, and as an adult lived in Paris, Brittany, Martinique, Tahiti, and the Marquesas Islands.
 In every place, he absorbed—and reinvented—the local artistic and cultural traditions.